Old North State and Tar Heel State

 Historians have recorded that the principal products during the early history of North Carolina were "tar, pitch, and turpentine."

-When Confederate units from various Southern states had retreated during a fiercely contested battle in the American Civil War, North Carolina soldiers had "held the ground during the thick of the fight."
-After the battle, the North Carolinians, who had successfully fought it alone, were greeted from the retreating regiments with the question: "Any more tar down in the Old North State, boys?"
+When Confederate units from various Southern states had retreated during a fiercely contested battle in the American Civil War, it was North Carolina soldiers that had "held the ground during the thick of the fight."
+After the battle, the North Carolinians, who had successfully fought it alone, were greeted from the regiments that had retreated, with the question: "Any more tar down in the Old North State, boys?"
 Quick as a flash came the answer: "No, not a bit, old Jeff's bought it all up."
 "Is that so; what is he going to do with it?" was asked.
 "He's going to put on you-un's heels to make you stick better in the next fight."
 Creecy relates that General Lee, upon hearing of the incident, said: "God bless the Tar Heel boys!"
 And from these series of events the name stuck.
+A Tar Heel therefore embodies discipline, courage, and determination.

 THE OLD NORTH STATE